Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 What is murder?
 Is it not the pointless slaughter of an innocent?

-Joseph Buquet, the stagehand who occasionally hit on the ballerinas, was strangled to death by the Phantom and his body hung from the rafters during a play.
+Joseph Buquet (Kevin McNally), the stagehand who occasionally hit on the ballerinas, was strangled to death by the Phantom and his body hung from the rafters during a play.
 Sure, he was kinda gross and annoying and no one really liked him, but did he deserve to die?
+The Phantom killed him for daring to repeat mean stories about him, which is incredibly temperamental and childish.

-And lastly, he attempted to murder Raoul several times for the sin of loving Christine.
+And lastly, the Phantom attempted to murder Raoul (Patrick Wilson) several times for loving Christine.

 He Basically Raped Christine

-The Phantom watched Christine Daae (played by the lovely Emmy Rossum) from his hidden rooms and tunnels.
+The Phantom watched (see: stalked) Christine Daae (again, played by the lovely Emmy Rossum) from his hidden rooms and tunnels.
 She was an innocent child praying in the soft light of candles, and being the complete antithesis of the dark and uncaring world he had known, he was drawn to her purity and light.

 But he knew he couldn't hope to get close to her if she knew who and what he truly was, so he pretended to be an angel and lied to her about it for ten years.